rehierl/node-tree-outliner/1-2-0-node-trees/1-0-core-definitions.md

 <!-- ======================================================================= -->
 # Definitions related to node trees

-* a summary of (relevant) standard and non-standard definitions
+* standard and non-standard, tree-related definitions
 * the focus is on directed rooted node trees
 * aka. arborescence, out-tree